 and the edifice of science and technology to achieve:

-Not only sustainability, biodiversity and a Carbon balance
+Not only a sustainable society with a Carbon balance

 but also the enjoyment of Athenian art and Dionysian drama